 In summer of 2019, the MCTC appointed a committee to seek public input on US395 which serves at the City of Alturas' Main Street.
-The committee is comprised a representative from Caltrans District 2, a member from Modoc Outdoor Tourism and Recreation, 2 members from the City of Alturas (Councilmember and Planner), and members from MCTC (Commissioner and Executive Director).
-The goal is to seek public input on design features for US395/Main St. A public outreach workshop was held in August 2019 and focus meetings have occurred with the Rotary Club, Modoc Outdoor Recreation and Tourism, and the Alturas Police Department.
+The committee is comprised a representative from Caltrans District 2, a member from Modoc Outdoor Recreation and Tourism, 2 members from the City of Alturas (Councilmember and Planner), and members from MCTC (Commissioner and Executive Director).
+The goal was to seek public input on design features for US395/Main St. A public outreach workshop was held in August 2019 and focus meetings have occurred with the Rotary Club, Modoc Outdoor Recreation and Tourism, and the Alturas Police Department.
 Some initial feedback includes improving pedestrian and bicycle safety and access, calming traffic, and radar feedback signs/special event signing/lighting (Theatre).
-The Main Street Design Committee plans to seek input from the Alturas Fire Department, Modoc County Sheriff's Office, California Highway Patrol, California Department of Forestry, Modoc High School and Main Street businesses.
-Outreach efforts are anticipated to conclude November 2019.
-The input/feedback will be provided to Caltrans and costs/elements considered for a draft design by the Main Street Design Committee.
+The Main Street Design Committee received input from the Alturas Fire Department, Modoc County Sheriff's Office, California Highway Patrol, California Department of Forestry, Modoc High School, and Main Street businesses.
+Outreach efforts concluded in November 2019.
+The input/feedback was provided to Caltrans and some costs/elements are being included in the Alturas CAPM project that will begin construction in 2026.